ZertoPublic/Z4K/docs/Z4KAnalytics.md

 Z4K Analytics is available through Zerto Analytics.

-Access Zerto Analtyics from one of the following locations:
+Access Zerto Analytics from one of the following locations:

   *	From a URL: https://analytics.zerto.com
   * From myZerto: www.zerto.com/myzerto.
 Sign in using your credentials and select the Analytics tab.